GTPBD: A Fine-Grained Global Terraced Parcel and Boundary Dataset: Experiments

 \subsection{Unsupervised domain adaptation results}

 We evaluate domain robustness of segmentation models through UDA experiments across three distinct domains in GTPBD (see Sec.~\ref{sec:domains}).
 The Source only and other four domain adaptation methods are benchmarked: FDA, DAFormer, HRDA, and PiPa.
-As shown in Table~\ref{tab:uda_boundary}, under standard (non-boundary-integration) settings, DAFormer \cite{DAFormer} achieves the highest average performance across Prec., IoU, OA, and F1, demonstrating strong generalization under domain shift.
-After adding boundary results (integrated by the performance of REAUNet-Sober \cite{ReauNet-Sober}), PiPa \cite{PiPa} consistently outperforms others, achieving top scores across both pixel-level (Prec., IoU, OA, F1) and object-level metrics, including the lowest GUC and GTC.
-This highlights its advantage in preserving parcel structure with fine-grained segmentation.
-Visualization comparisons are provided in Appendix~\ref{app:more_DA}.
+As shown in Table~\ref{tab:uda_boundary}, across all six domain adaptation directions, PiPa achieves the best performance in pixel-level metrics (Rec., IoU, F1), demonstrating stable cross-domain generalization.
+Notably, HRDA performs best when the source domain is N, achieving superior results across nearly all metrics under this setting.
+After adding boundary results (integrated by the performance of REAUNet-Sober), further achieves the lowest GOC and GTC, indicating a stronger ability to preserve parcel boundaries and maintain object completeness, while DAFormer attains the lowest GUC, reflecting its advantage in reducing under-segmentation and improving boundary coherence.Visualization comparisons are provided in Appendix~\ref{app:more_DA}.